-thermal noise on an image made with natural weighting, calculated using the standard formulae with the system temperatures and efficiencies listed.
-These values are realized in practice except at P-band where the sensitivities are limited by other effects, and in imaging very bright objects where the residual image noise is due to baseline dependent errors.
+Table 4 shows the VLA sensitivities expected for natural weighting.
+The values listed in columns 6 and 8 are the expected r.m.s. fluctuations due to thermal noise on an image made with natural weighting, calculated using the standard formulae with the system temperatures and efficiencies listed.
+These values are realized in practice except at P-band and 4-band where the sensitivities are limited by other effects, and in imaging very bright objects where the residual image noise is due to baseline dependent errors.